Paramylodon: Feeding behaviour

 The construction of the snout, which is not quite as broad as in Lestodon, indicating a grass-based diet which is analogous to the living white rhinoceros, but significantly broader than in Eremotherium and Megatherium, which were both browsers, meaning that they ate the leaves of trees and bushes, which is comparable to that of the black rhinoceros, which is also a browser.
 The elongated symphysis of the mandible projects well beyond the nasal region.
 Since there is no ossification of the nasal septum as in Mylodon, a vigorous cartilage development must be assumed here.
 In addition, the tongue may also have had a supporting function during feeding.
 Due to the position of the hyoid bone, which was displaced far back in the skull, and its robust construction with strong muscle attachments, the geniohyoideus muscle, for example, was particularly strong and long, so that it could accommodate a very mobile tongue.
 Since no coprolites are known from Paramylodon in contrast to Mylodon, the food remains cannot be determined directly.
 In addition, due to the lack of enamel, detailed isotopic examinations are rarely possible.
 Therefore, performing such methods requires excellent fossil preservation; in the case of Paramylodon, it was accomplished on the dentary of several teeth from the Upper Pleistocene site of Ingleside, Texas.
 The results obtained from this using carbon isotopes fall between the ranges of present-day herbivores specializing in a hard grazing or soft browsing plant diet, thus advocating a mixed diet, but possibly with a stronger bias towards grasses.
 Thus, the results obtained so far are in good agreement with the open landscape in which Paramylodon lived.
 However, it is also hypothesized that the sloth representative may have been digging for roots.
 This is supported, for example, by the strong forelegs, which had a robust humerus widely projecting at the lower joint end, a short ulna with a long extended olecranon for massive forearm musculature, and somewhat flattened claws, making them very well suited for digging.
 In addition, differences in dentition between early and late members of the genus are apparent.
 For example, Lower Pleistocene forms possessed even less high dental crowns and a correspondingly lower mandible, while those of the Upper Pleistocene had significantly higher teeth and a more massive mandible.
 It is possible that this reflects an increasingly strong adaptation of Paramylodon over time.
+Dental microwear texture analysis (DMTA) confirms that P. harlani fed on much harder foods than the contemporary Nothrotheriops shastensis; the diet of the former likely included large amounts of roots, tubers, seeds, and fruit pits.